When Can You Tap The Building Fund?

 If the church wants and needs to tap more than the earnings from the building fund for purposes that are not for purchasing or building a new building, then it will need to bring a cy pres proceeding in a local court and/or get state attorney general approval.
 Cy pres is a common law doctrine that says: if it becomes unlawful, impossible, impracticable or wasteful to apply all of the funds to carry out a designated purpose, then the court may direct the application of the property (or a portion of it) to a purpose that reasonably approximates the designated purpose.

 Even though cy pres may require court approval and/or attorney general approval at the state level, it is commonly pursued and frequently granted.
 You might not want to pursue cy pres for a couple of thousand dollars, but you would pursue that route if you wanted to free up a substantial sum of Ten Thousand or more.

 A temptation to be avoided is for the church to borrow from the building fund for a non building fund purpose.
 This is really a new issue for churches and it is important to understand that legal norms do change over time.
 In the era when churches and charities never failed and the economy always went up, debt was considered a tool, not a risk.

 Many churches and charities thought that borrowing from a restricted fund was fine, so long as the church or charity documented the transaction with a note and paid interest that was greater than that paid on CDs at the local bank.
-Given the limited investment options available to most churches (on account of the nature of a church (most congregations have "zero tolerance" for investment loss), we understand why a church might have thought that borrowing from the building fund was a smart use of cash.
+Given the limited investment options available to most churches on account of the nature of a church (most congregations have "zero tolerance" for investment loss), we understand why a church might have thought that borrowing from the building fund was a smart use of cash.